"False"

 URN (uniform resource number)

 Publications registered in DiVA are automatically assigned a URN:NBN, where NBN stands for National Bibliography Number.
-All publications in DiVA thus have a persistent link, which you can find in the top right corner of each record.
+This means that all publications in DiVA have a persistent link, which you can find in the top right corner of each record.

 Read more about URN:NBN on the National Library's website: